 - Make the black currant sauce

-- Make the meringue islands
+- Make the meringues

 Floating Islands with Black Currant Sauce Recipe © 2008 Hugh Fearnley-Whittingstall.
 Photo © 2008 Simon Wheeler.
 All rights reserved.